For Immediate Release.

 Coming soon in Q4 2024 …

-a 300-page book of an Anthology of Artwortks by Charles Chau
+a 384-page book of an Anthology of Artwortks by Charles Chau

 Touch, Smell, Hear & Feel my Works

-Multi-city book launch with exhibitions and a host of artist’s events in Los Angeles, Tokyo, Hong Kong and London from Q4 2024 to Q4 2025 with schedule to be confirmed.
+Multi-city book launch with exhibitions and a host of artist’s events in Los Angeles, Tokyo, and Hong Kong from Q4 2024 to Q4 2025 with schedule to be confirmed.